ggrossetie/asciidoctor-web-pdf/README.md

 Once you've installed nvm, open an new, regular PowerShell terminal, and install Node using nvm.

     $ nvm install 12.13.0
+    $ nvm use 12.13.0

-The above command will install the latest LTS release of Node and automatically set it as your default alias.
+The above commands will install Node v12.13.0 and enable it.
 </details>

 We recommend using the latest long term support (LTS) release of Node.